Sharp spectroscopic fingerprints of disorder in an incompressible magnetic state: Methods

 \subsection{Far-infrared magneto-spectroscopy}

-Flat samples of appropriate size were selected for far-infrared magneto-spectroscopy (FIRMS) measurements using a Bruker VERTEX 80v Fourier-transform infrared (FTIR) spectrometer at the National High Magnetic Field Laboratory (NHMFL, Tallahassee, Florida).
+FIRMS measurements were performed using a Bruker VERTEX 80v Fourier-transform infrared spectrometer at the National High Magnetic Field Laboratory (NHMFL, Tallahassee, Florida).
 The sample was mounted with GE varnish on a nonmagnetic aperture (1.5~mm in diameter) and attached to a top-loading probe.
 The probe was then inserted into an optical cryostat equipped with a superconducting magnet reaching up to $\mu_0 H\!=\!17.5$~T. Infrared light from a mercury lamp was delivered to the sample via an evacuated light pipe and focused onto the sample surface using a parabolic cone.

 To reduce light-induced heating and improve signal-to-noise ratio, a 700~cm$^{-1}$ low-pass filter was placed in the light path just above the sample.
-Transmitted infrared light passing through the sample was collected by another pair of parabolic cones and detected by a Si bolometer operating at liquid helium temperature.
-A schematic of the resulting Faraday transmission configuration, with the light propagating along $H\!\parallel\!c$, is shown in Fig.~\ref{fig:setup}.
+The transmitted infrared light passing through the sample was collected by another pair of parabolic cones and detected by a Si bolometer operating at liquid helium temperature.
+A schematic of the resulting Faraday transmission configuration, with the light propagating along $H\!\parallel\!c$, is shown in Supplementary Fig. 1 .
 The lowest effective sample temperature during measurements was $T_{\rm min} = 5$~K, as measured by a thermometer mounted on the sample holder.

 During the measurements, three different beam splitters (Multilayer Mylar, Mylar 50~$\mu$m, and Mylar 125~$\mu$m) were used to cover the relevant energy range.
-The raw spectra from each (beam splitter) measurement are shown in Fig.~\ref{fig:spectra}.
+The raw spectra from each (beam splitter) measurement are shown in Supplementary Fig. 2 .